sidkhuntia/rune/README.md

-# Gafu 🚀
+# Rune 🚀

-**Gafu** is an AI-powered CLI tool that generates descriptive Git commit messages by analyzing your code changes.
+**Rune** is an AI-powered CLI tool that generates descriptive Git commit messages by analyzing your code changes.
 It supports multiple AI providers including Novita.ai (Qwen models) and Google Gemini Flash.

 ## Features